 5 in x 7 in

-reclaimed silk dyed with foraged iris, sticks, handmade paper cylinders, collaged paper, thread, wood panel
+reclaimed silk dyed with foraged iris, found sticks, handmade paper cylinders, collaged paper, thread, wood panel

 5 in x 7 in

-reclaimed silk dyed with foraged camellia, sticks, collaged paper, thread, wood panel
+reclaimed silk dyed with foraged camellia, found sticks, collaged paper, thread, wood panel

 10 in x 10 in